Indiana State, '08

-Missouri State Director of Athletics Kyle Moats announced Monday the hiring of Jordan Fife as the Bears head coach of cross country as well as track & field assistant coach.
+Missouri State Director of Athletics Kyle Moats announced the hiring of Jordan Fife as the Bears head coach of cross country as well as track & field assistant coach in 2014.

 Fife comes to the Bears after being the boys and girls cross country coach at Bloomington High School South in Bloomington, Ind., since 2011.